telerik/kendo-react-buttons/docs/button/index.md

 The appearance of the Button can be configured so as to show textual content only, or to display a predefined icon, an image, or a custom icon, or yet a combination of textual and image content.
 Buttons can be enabled or disabled, and allow the attaching of click events to them.

-The Button is a component that is part of the Buttons `npm` package of the Kendo UI suite for React.
+The Button is part of the [kendo-react-buttons npm package](https://www.npmjs.com/package/@telerik/kendo-react-buttons).

 **Figure 1: A template of the Button for React**